linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

 ### Import Your Volume to Terraform

-1. Run the `import` command, supplying the `linode_volume` resource's label, and the volume ID that was retrieved in the [Retrieve Your Volume's ID](/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/#retrieve-your-domain-s-id) section :
+1. Run the `import` command, supplying the `linode_volume` resource's label, and the volume ID that was retrieved in the [Retrieve Your Block Storage Volume's ID](/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/#retrieve-your-block-storage-volume-s-id) section:

         terraform import linode_volume.example_label volumeID